nstack/nstack/README.md

 ![Introduction](https://cdn.rawgit.com/nstack/nstack/c67fd1a9/images/readme-flowchart-intro.svg)

-NStack is a compute platform that is ideal for data analytics because it makes integrating data, productionising code, and connecting it all together really simple.
+NStack is a compute platform that is ideal for data analytics because it makes integrating data, publishing code, and connecting it all together really simple.
 <!-- Think of it like Bash-like, type-safe, piping for containerised microservices that live on your cloud. -->

-Firstly, it provides a way to turn disparate data-sources -- such as databases, 3rd-party APIs, or HTTP endpoints -- into streams of typed records.
+1. You can turn disparate data-sources -- such as databases, 3rd-party APIs, or HTTP endpoints -- into streams of typed records.

-Secondly, it provides a way to publish local code as *functions* on your cloud provider.
-These streams can be composed with these functions using NStack's scripting language, and NStack automates all underlying infrastructure so you can focus on data-science instead of operations.
+2. You can publish local code as functions on your cloud provider.
+Streams can be composed and connected with these functions using NStack's scripting language, and NStack automates all underlying infrastructure so you can focus on data-science instead of operations.

-Finally, it provides end-to-end software life-cycle management for the data science process, including sharing and reuse, reproducibility, versioning, and runtime isolation.
+3. NStack provides end-to-end software life-cycle management for the data science process, including sharing and reuse, reproducibility, versioning, and runtime isolation.

 ### Example

 ![Example](https://cdn.rawgit.com/nstack/nstack/c67fd1a9/images/readme-flowchart-example.svg)

-We can express this within the NStack scripting language locally as follows, just think of it as Bash for containerised microservices,
+We can express this within the NStack scripting language locally as follows (just think of it as Bash for microservices).

 ```fsharp
 module Demo:0.1.0 {